Solar HVAC Design

 Undertake an indicative thermal performance assessment (Star Rating) as soon as possible in the design process.
 The initial result may cause you to revise your building design.

-Seek advice on how best to achieve the minimum 6 Star thermal performance rating required.
+Seek advice on how best to achieve the Australian NatHERS 7 Star standard.
 Consider these important factors because they affect your thermal performance assessment significantly:

 • Location climate (whether your house is being designed mainly for heating or cooling)